Gerard161-Site/xplaincrypto/documents/mcp_plan.md

 ---

 ### Conclusion
-This design plan integrates the RAG > MCP tier into XplainCrypto, ensuring flexibility for future resources while preserving your agent layer’s functionality.
+This design plan integrates the RAG > MCP tier into XplainCrypto, ensuring flexibility for future resources while preserving your agent layer's functionality.
 Each step is modular and testable, allowing your AI developers to build and validate incrementally.
 The use of Pinecone for RAG and MCP for standardized data access makes the system scalable and adaptable, aligning with your vision for a robust, monetizable crypto research platform.